 So when I started seeing the Cumulus Coffee machine everywhere, I was curious, but also skeptical.
 Cold coffee at home usually means watered-down espresso that just makes me sad.

-I’ve been using the Cumulus machine regularly for the past month, testing different capsules, brew settings, and recipes, and paying attention to how it actually fits into a real routine.
-This post reflects what worked, what didn’t, and whether it’s something I’d keep using long-term.
+I’ve been using the Cumulus machine regularly for the past month, testing different capsules, brew settings, and recipes, and paying close attention to how it actually fits into a real routine.
+This post is what worked, what didn’t, and whether it’s something I’d actually keep using long-term.

-This is my honest Cumulus Coffee review and it is not sponsored in any way (though I may earned a commission if you use my affiliate links)
+This is my honest Cumulus Coffee review and it is not sponsored in any way (though I may earn a commission if you use my affiliate links)

 Why I Wanted A Cold Coffee Machine At Home